asronal/asronal/README.md

 - 📦 **Edge Object Detection System**
   Lightweight YOLO inference using ONNX on Raspberry Pi (≈5–7 FPS).

+- 🛩️ **SkyNetics SAR Drone**
+  Designed a drone with triple sensor fusion (RGB Camera,Thermal Camera and mmWave) connect to a Pi4 and helps with robust human presence and survivor detection.

 - 🔌 **Custom Embedded Hardware Boards**
   Designed PCBs for embedded applications including power management and microcontroller-based systems.